 Pradeep Fernandes is vice president of Strategy for Boeing Commercial Airplanes.
 In this role, he oversees cross-functional efforts to define Boeing’s strategic direction and address complex, enterprisewide business decisions.
-These include designing business models for new programs, providing internal strategy consulting, developing product and propulsion strategy, and aviation policy.
+These include designing business models for new programs, providing internal strategy consulting, and developing product and propulsion strategy.
 Fernandes is also responsible for international business development strategy and serves on the Boeing International leadership team.

 He previously served as managing director of strategy for the Confident Travel Initiative, where he was responsible for developing strategy for Boeing efforts to restore public confidence in air travel.